Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: Discussion

-Table~\ref{tab2} presents a comparison of the recognition ability of DTPPMP of this work with that of other works.
-In the category of non-neural network methods, DTPPMP consistently delivers top-tier performance in both accuracy and F1 score.
-Although the visual methods using neural networks perform about 2\% better, they require higher computing power.
-F1 score of DTPPMP is higher than that of the works reported in \cite{b18}, which are based on CCL signal identification using neural networks.
-It is worthy to mention that among the methods listed in Table~\ref{tab2}, DTPPMP is the only one that can perform real-time, in-situ recognition and depth measurement.
+Table~\ref{tab:3} presents a comparison between the recognition performance of the proposed DTPPMP and that of existing methods.
+Within the category of non-machine learning approaches, DTPPMP consistently achieves top-tier performance in terms of both accuracy and F1-score.
+Although methods utilizing neural networks yield an improvement of approximately \SI{2}{\percent} in F1-score, they demand significantly higher computational resources.
+Furthermore, the reported F1-score of DTPPMP surpasses the metrics reported for the neural network-based CCL signal identification methods reported in \cite{raman2024data,jing2025identification}.
+Significantly, among the methods listed in Table~\ref{tab:3}, DTPPMP is the only approach capable of performing real-time, in-situ recognition and depth measurement.

+However, establishing a direct, unified benchmark presents critical challenges due to the diversity of methodological paradigms in the literature, the frequent unavailability of algorithmic implementation details, and the inaccessibility of proprietary datasets utilized in related works.
+Table~\ref{tab:3} systematically compiles the available reported performance metrics of existing methods, thereby providing a comparative overview.
+Even when accounting for variations in experimental setups, the proposed DTPPMP system exhibits distinct advantages in recognition performance, parameter efficiency, and computational economy relative to the existing literature.